Skip to main content

 Swedish Lapland (Sápmi)

-Far north cuisine reflecting the indigenous Sami heritage and Arctic landscape.
-Reindeer, game birds, wild mushrooms, and berries dominate this exotic yet deeply local cuisine.
+Cooking from the far north, shaped by Sami heritage and the Arctic landscape.
+Reindeer, game birds, wild mushrooms, and berries do most of the work here.

 Cultural Significance: